liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/01-liferay-ui-taglibs/01-liferay-ui-icons.markdown

 ![Figure 1: Use the image attribute to use a theme icon.](../../../images/liferay-ui-taglib-icon-subscribe.png)

-The liferay UI taglib also exposes language flag icons.
-To use a language flag icon, provide the `../language/` relative path before the name of the icon.
+The Liferay UI taglib also exposes language flag icons.
+To use a language flag icon, provide the `../language/` relative path before the icon's name.
 Below is an example snippet from the Web Content Search portlet that displays the current language's flag along with a localized message:

     <liferay-ui:icon
         image='<%= "../language/" + languageId %>'